wapiflapi/binexpect/README.md

-binexpect is a python module that monkeypatches pexpect and adds some features that are usefull when working with binary protocols and/or exploitation.
+binexpect is a python module that monkeypatches pexpect and adds some features that are useful when working with binary protocols and/or exploitation.

 binary sends
 ============